Tipping on Amtrak Trains

 One of Amtrak’s Red Caps at Chicago Union Station

-You can tip these hard workers with cash, but there is another way.
+You can tip these hard workers with cash, but there’s another way.

-You can leave a tip like at restaurants if you pay with a credit or debit card.
-With sleeper cars, your meals are part of your reservations, so if you want to tip and forget cash, you can buy an adult beverage to take back to your room or lounge car and leave your meal tip on that charge slip.
+If you pay with a credit or debit card, you can leave a tip, like at restaurants.
+However, with sleeper cars, your meals are part of your reservations, so if you want to tip but forget cash, you can buy an adult beverage to take back to your room or lounge car and leave your meal tip on the charge slip.

 Tipping is a fantastic way to thank someone who improved your Amtrak adventure.
-While most attendants do not expect it, it is a pleasant gift.
+While most attendants do not expect it, it is a nice gesture.

-Don’t worry if you can’t afford to tip, but then let Amtrak know what excellent service you had.
+Don’t worry if you can’t afford to tip, but let Amtrak know about the excellent service you received.

-If you want to tell Amtrak about the excellent service, there is a way.
-Use the yellow button below.
+If you want to tell Amtrak about the excellent service, you can use the yellow button below.
 I spoke with someone in Amtrak management, who told me the comments go to the managers, who share them with the employees.

 Safe Travels!